 During surgery, the surgeon controls the robot’s every move while seated at a console in the operating room.
 The surgeon’s hand, wrist and finger movements guide the robot as it becomes an extension of the surgeon’s hands.
 The surgeon views the surgical site through high-definition, magnified, 3-D imagery that provides improved precision and visualization.

-Advanced robotic technology allows our surgeons to perform a wide range of complex general surgery, urology and gynecological procedures.
+Advanced robotic technology allows our surgeons to perform a wide range of complex general surgery and gynecological procedures.

 The robotic technology provides the surgeon with enhanced access, greater visibility, flexibility and control than possible when performing surgery using traditional techniques.